QiSarah/LM.logit/README.md

 [![Build Status](https://github.com/QiSarah/LM.logit.git)](https://github.com/QiSarah/LM.logit.git)

 In Divide & Recombine (D&R), big data are divided into subsets, each analytic method is applied to subsets, and the outputs are recombined.
-The package is the implementation of an innovate D&R procedure to compute likelihood functions of data-model parameters for big data.
+The package is the implementation of an innovative D&R procedure to compute likelihood functions of data-model parameters for big data.
 The likelihood-model is a parametric probability density function of the data-model parameters.
 The density parameters are estimated by fitting the density to MCMC draws from each subset data-model likelihood function, and then the fitted densities are recombined.

-In summary, this is an R package that provide a way to fit logist regression to big data based on likelihood modeling routine under the divide and recombined framework.
+In summary, this is an R package that provides a way to fit logistic regression to big data based on likelihood modeling routine under the divide and recombined framework.